 - You will be charged a penalty of £100 that is non-refundable.

-- You will be charged a penalty of £10 per day, up to a maximum of £900, if you file tax return 3 months late.
+- You will be charged a penalty of £10 per day, up to a maximum of £900, if you file a tax return 3 months late.

-- You will be charged £300 or 5% of the tax you owe, whichever is greater, if you file tax return 6 months late.
+- You will be charged £300 or 5% of the tax you owe, whichever is greater, if you file a tax return 6 months late.

-- You will be charged another £300 or 5% of the tax owed, whichever is greater, if you file tax return 12 months late.
+- You will be charged another £300 or 5% of the tax owed, whichever is greater, if you file a tax return 12 months late.

 Then, there are exceptional circumstances where you will be charged a penalty of up to 100% of the tax due.
 Since there are also penalties when you fail to pay tax on time, it is best to set a reminder for these dates.
 Better yet, work with tax experts who will remind you what you must do to avoid penalties.
 Got any questions?
 Get in contact with our UK based tax agents.